-Other area highlights include many learning and sightseeing opportunities in located in the Currituck Heritage Park including the historic Whalehead Club Historic House Museum, Outer Banks Center for Wildlife Education and the iconic Currituck Beach Lighthouse.
+Other area highlights include many learning and sightseeing opportunities located in the Currituck Heritage Park, including the historic Whalehead Club Historic House Museum, the Outer Banks Center for Wildlife Education, the Currituck Maritime Museum, and the iconic Currituck Beach Lighthouse.

-The historic Whalehead Club, built in 1922 as former hunting residence for a wealthy family, it is now a museum open to visitors eager to learn of its rich past.
+The historic Whalehead Club, built in 1922 as a former hunting residence for a wealthy family, is now a museum open to visitors eager to learn of its rich past.